Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Analysis of Practical Covert Communications

 where $\mathcal{V}_T(P_0^{n},P_1^n)\triangleq\frac{1}{2}\int_{\mathbb{V}^n}\dif^2\vec{w}|p_0^n(\vec{w})-p_1^n(\vec{w})|$ is the total variation distance between $P_0^{n}$ and $P_1^{n}$.
 We say that the transmission is $\delta$-covert if $p_e^{(w)}\geq\frac{1}{2}-\delta$.
 Total variation distance is mathematically unwieldy, hence, in covert communication literature \cite{bash12sqrtlawisit, bash13squarerootjsacnonote,bloch15covert,wang15covert} we often employ Pinsker's inequality \cite[Lemma 11.6.1]{cover02IT} to lower bound

 where $D(P_0^{ n}\|P_1^n)\triangleq\int_{\mathbb{C}^n}\dif^2\vec{w}p_0^n(\vec{w})\log_2\frac{p_0^n(\vec{w})}{p_1^n(\vec{w})}$ is the relative entropy of $P_0^{n}$ and $P_1^{n}$.
-Thus, instead of \eqref{eq:tvbound}, it is standard to use \eqref{eq:pinskerbound}, and assert that any scheme is $\delta$-covert if $D(P_0^{ n},P_1^n)\leq\delta_{\rm RE}=8\delta^2$.
-Ultimately, satisfying this relative entropy constraint for a given $\delta$ requires limiting our average output power.
+Thus, instead of \eqref{eq:tvbound}, one can use \eqref{eq:pinskerbound}, and assert that any scheme is $\delta$-covert if $D(P_0^{ n}\|P_1^n)\leq\delta_{\rm RE}=8\delta^2$.
+Ultimately, satisfying this relative entropy constraint for a given $\delta$ requires limiting Alice's average output power.
 While relative entropy between our distributions can be readily bounded, Pinsker's inequality is loose for many distribution pairs.
-Thus, we seek a tighter bound than \eqref{eq:pinskerbound}, which will allow Alice more average power throughput while still satisfying \eqref{eq:tvbound}.
-Inspired by recent work \cite{wang22isitcoverttd} that characterized covert communication over a quantum channel model with fidelity constraint, we employ the classical analog of the fidelity constraint to instead bound \eqref{eq:tvbound} via the Cauchy-Schwarz inequality as follows:
+Thus, we seek a tighter bound than \eqref{eq:pinskerbound} to increase Alice's output power while satisfying \eqref{eq:tvbound}.
+Inspired by recent work \cite{wang22isitcoverttd} that characterized covert communication over a quantum channel using quantum fidelity, we employ the classical analog of quantum fidelity to instead bound \eqref{eq:tvbound} \cite[Th.~15.1.2]{lehmann05stathyp4ed} via the Cauchy-Schwarz inequality:

 where $H(P_0^{n},P_1^n)\triangleq\sqrt{\frac{1}{2}\int_{\mathbb{C}^n}\dif^2\vec{w}\left(\sqrt{p_0^n(\vec{w})}-\sqrt{p_0^n(\vec{w})}\right)^{2}}$ is the Hellinger distance between $P_0^{n}$ and $P_1^{n}$.